compgeolab/xlandsat/README.md

 ## Example

-Here's a quick example of loading this
-[Landsat 9 scene from the city of Manaus, Brazil](https://doi.org/10.6084/m9.figshare.24167235.v1), which is where the Amazonas and Negro river merge:
+Here's a quick example of loading and plotting this [Landsat 9 scene from the city of Manaus, Brazil](https://doi.org/10.6084/m9.figshare.24167235.v1), which is where the Solimões (brown water) and Negro (black water) rivers merge to form the Amazon river:

 ```python
 import xlandsat as xls